 As for the benefits from these costs, this new BRT service will reportedly cut wait times in half from existing bus service along its path.
 Which means that riders will now need to wait up to 15 minutes (at most) to catch a bus that will convey them to their destination up to 10 minutes (at most) faster than if they drove a car—which clearly isn’t much of a benefit, except for those who don’t enjoy use of a car.
 Also, public transportation is relatively limited in both its starting and ending points.

 Normally, it’s good to ensure that something is demanded before supplying it.
 In this case, our public officers admit that there is insufficient demand for BRT service yet to justify its existence, but that they are confident that demand for it will increase in the near future.
-This may be partly because they intend to implement “Smart Growth” that will forcibly redirect development from Provo’s outskirts to its downtown and south campus areas.
+Such demand will likely NOT increase due to population growth, since Provo’s populace is growing at only about 5% per decade, which is slower than almost every other city in Utah County.
+But demand may increase for other reasons, such as if Provo’s city council achieves its stated intentions of implementing “Smart Growth” that will forcibly redirect development from Provo’s outskirts to its downtown and south campus areas.
 Current UTA demand, however, is already significantly inflated because UTA bus service is so heavily subsidized by Utahn taxpayers—in fact, a UTA audit in 2008 revealed that, for every $1.00 paid in bus fare, Utahn taxpayers are compelled to provide an additional $4.00.

 It’s likely that Provo’s BRT will prove to be yet another extravagant money-losing boondoggle once it’s completed, much like so many other public-transit systems nationwide, including Utah’s existing non-“rapid” UTA bus service, and unlike various private-sector UTA alternatives, such as BYU’s “The Ryde.”
 But this shouldn’t surprise us.
 Any services beyond rights-defense are generally always best supplied by the private sector rather than the public one.